-We’re pleased to introduce a brand new booking page design, with a focus on gorgeous item photos, easy searches, and—as always—the booking conversion.
-This new Hero booking page works for responsively designed websites; our legacy booking page is still around if that’s what you prefer.
+We’re pleased to introduce a brand new booking page design, with a focus on gorgeous item photos, easy searches, and—as always—the website traffic conversion.
+This new Hero page design works for responsively designed websites; our legacy booking page is still around if that’s what you prefer.
 Here’s a tour of the new features.

 You can enable the new ‘Hero’ page in Manage > Layout > Booking Page, and clicking “Hero Page” under the “External Reservation Display” options.
 You will also be able to toggle between the hero page and legacy page options by clicking the blue/green button on the left sidebar, as highlighted below:

 One major change is the addition of category images.
 You can add images to each category by going to Inventory > Categories; there will be an option to add or delete a photo when you click on a category name.
 Category images are used in the Grid booking page layout.

 The new booking page header is attention-grabbing and unique.
 It has two options for a background: the Jumbotron, which will display a photo of your choice, or a Youtube background video, which will loop a video underneath your customized title.
 In order to set your header, go to Manage > Layout > Booking Page, and click on “Hero Booking Page” on the left-hand sidebar.
 You’ll then be able to set your hero header image, Youtube video, and title text.
 The header also includes a search bar by default, where customers can set their preferred dates and search by keyword.